-Where are we, exactly, with fixed fees now that the RTA claims process reforms are imminent and the Jackson report has been published? asks Stuart Kightley, Solicitor at Osbornes Solicitors, London.
+Where are we, exactly, with fixed fees now that the Road Traffic Accident (RTA) claims process reforms are imminent and the Jackson report has been published?

 The process of PI costs and funding reform has wound a circuitous route towards a regime of comprehensive fixed fees, always keeping the spectre of the small claims limit in view but at bay.
-Applying the age old adages that you need to be in it to win it and least worst is best the claimant lobby has largely engaged throughout this journey.
+Applying the age-old adage that you need to be in it to win it and the least bad is best the claimant lobby has largely engaged throughout this journey.
 This article looks at where we are now with fixed fees under the government’s imminent RTA claims process reforms and the Jackson recommendations.

 Timely payment of costs would be a welcome improvement on the current system, especially with the stage one costs being paid within 25 working days of the Claim Notification Form (CNF).